 - Offer vision exams, blood pressure checks, foot exams, gait and balance assessments, bone density screenings, and medication reviews.

-- Provide posters, fact sheets, and handouts to senior centers, hospitals, doctor offices, and other groups to post in lobbies, waiting rooms, and communal areas.
+- Provide posters, fact sheets, and handouts to senior centres, hospitals, doctor offices, and other groups to post in lobbies, waiting rooms, and communal areas.

 - Organize fall prevention workshops or discussion groups.